Application & Exam Information

 Applicants who fail the winter exam only are given an extended registration deadline, for the following summer exam, with no late fee.
 Please see application instructions for more information.

-*Applicants who qualify to sit with an LLM and who have a first degree in law from a foreign jurisdiction are required to file during the application period for the Winter exam occurring before the Summer exam.
+*Applicants who have a first degree in law from a foreign jurisdiction are required to file during the application period for the Winter exam occurring before the Summer Exam.

 If you have a medical, physical, or cognitive disability, you may request that the bar examination be administered under reasonable special conditions to accommodate your needs.
 You must make your request via the online admissions application site no less than 80 days prior to the first day of the examination and you must support your request with medical documentation.